Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 sql = response.message.content.strip()

-The ollama library connects to localhost:11434 by default, so no environment variables or URL configuration is needed.
+The ollama library connects to localhost:11434 by default, so no environment variables or URL settings are needed.

-To help the LLM generate accurate SQL, table definitions and column names are dynamically incorporated into the system prompt.
+To have the LLM generate accurate SQL, we dynamically incorporate table definitions and column names into the system prompt.

 from functools import lru_cache